enckse/pyxstitch/README.md

 pyxstitch --file test.c --map 000000=
 ```

-or have it replace another color
+or to map one color to another
 ```
 pyxstitch --file test.c --map 000000=ffffff
 ```